-Education and teaching awards are granted each year in recognition of individual teachers' excellent contributions.
+Teaching and education awards are granted each year in recognition of individual teachers' excellent contributions.
 Internal awards are granted at the Department, Academy, program, and Faculty levels, and prestigious external awards are offered by the University of Toronto and various provincial, national, and international agencies.